aardappel/lobster/docs/source/language_reference.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 (as we note above, using `::` instead of `:` merely means all fields of that type
-become directly available, saving you having to type `this.`, but is otherwise
+become directly available, saving you having to type `a.`, but is otherwise
 equivalent.)

 What happens when you call `f` depends on the types above, and the type you call
 it with.
-If all 4 types are unrelated, the you guaranteed get static dispatch
+If all 4 types are unrelated, then you guaranteed get static dispatch
 (a normal function call).
 If `B` inherits from `A`, but `C` is unrelated, and you call
 with either a `B`, `C` or `int` argument type, you still get static dispatch, since
 there is statically only one option.